Basics Visual Basic 6.0

 name, age)

-We use the Format()
+We use the Format() method of the

 built-in String module.
 The {0}, {1} are the places, where